Forward head posture symptoms and complications

 - Forward Head Posture and neck pain in older patients.

-- Forward head posture makes it hard to breath.
+- Forward head posture makes it hard to breathe.

 - Forward head posture and sleep apnea.